March 16, 2020

 - Toilet training.
 If you think your little one is ready, you are short on nappies and need to be home, it could be a great time to start!

-We won't lie, being trapped inside for 5 days is going to be hard, but try and see it as a time to hibernate and let the rest of the world fall away.
+We won't lie, being trapped inside for a lockdown is going to be hard, but try and see it as a time to hibernate and let the rest of the world fall away.

 Pop on your trackies and don’t worry about washing your hair.
 Spend time just snuggling and connecting with your little one(s).
 Don’t feel bad if you need to put Play School on for a little bit to give yourself some mental downtime – you will feel inspired for more fun and games after!